RISHABH12005/Logisim/README.md

 # Logisim - Digital Logic Circuit Simulator

-Logisim is an open-source digital circuit design and simulation tool, widely used for education & hardware prototyping.
+An open-source digital circuit design & simulation tool, widely used for education & hardware prototyping.

 ## Features

 ### Open-Source & Free
-Logisim is completely free to use and open-source, making it accessible for students, educators, professionals.
+Logisim is completely free to use & open-source, making it accessible for students, educators, professionals.

 ### Graphical Circuit Design
 - Provides a *drag-and-drop* interface for easy circuit creation.